allebb/allebb.github.io/DEVELOP-NOTES.md

 # Development notes

-Sitemap generation and asset compilation and minification is handled by Gulp, install Gulp and the dependencies like so:
+Sitemap generation, asset compilation and minification is handled by Gulp, install Gulp and the required dependencies like so:

 ```shell
 npm install